tanhaowenxk/Table-Tennis-launcher/README.md

 8. **Final Presentation**
    - Prepare and deliver a presentation showcasing the empathy map, objective tree, concept development, selected design, prototype, and user feedback.

-### Key Contributions from Members of Table Tennis CCA
+### My role and contribution

- I am the main builder for the table tennis launcher, leading the construction and ensuring the structure and functionality of the prototype.
+ I am the main builder and the leader of the table tennis launcher project, leading the construction and ensuring the structure and functionality of the prototype.
    - Collaboratively designed the LEGO table tennis ball launcher.
    - Conducted user interviews and observations to empathize with users.
    - Developed multiple concepts for the ball holder, mechanics, ball track, and base.